-- Fold in flour and milk powder, if using.
+- Fold in flour, pine nuts, and milk powder, if using.
 Mix until a dough forms, avoid over-mixing.

 - Divide dough in half, roll each portion into a log of 2.5 cm in diameter, roll in parchment and chill in the fridge for at least 2 hours, until the dough is firm enough to cut.

 - Preheat oven to 325 F / 160 C. Mix the reserved egg yolk with a tablespoon of water, set aside until ready to use.
 Slice cookies into 2 cm thick disks.
 Arrange onto a parchment-lined trays.
 Lightly brush egg wash onto the tops of the cookies, top with 2-3 pine nuts.
 Bake in preheated oven for 20-25 minutes until tops are golden and cookies have baked all the way through.

 One-bite cookies are especially dangerous when they are so easy to eat.
 I tend to overeat whenever I bake mini things.
 Thank you Christine at Vermillion Roots for hosting the cookie party and having me.
 Don’t forget to check out these other amazing recipes (random order):

 - Indonesian Honeycomb Cake (Bingka Ambon) by What To Cook Today

 - Chinese Peanut Cookies by Wok & Skillet

 - Vietnamese Steamed Rice Cakes by A Taste of Joy and Love